|

 instant, the entry has been successfully created.A viewer is responsible for displaying new feed entries to a user

 new entries.
-If there is a new entry, new/$feed/$unique
+If there is a new entry, new/$feed/$unique, the viewer may:

 information should attempt to adhere to these guidelines: